BRIGHTON-ASUMANI/one-dakika-pitch/README.md

 > **export DATABASE_URL='postgres://komkrhtvhkqhpf:d1f780c5d2f7b58754ef26f4b85a8dbd6934d59cba70f8400ffca2845f5bb1b7@ec2-54-227-247-225.compute-1.amazonaws.com:5432/d6bgqi19ennurv'
 python3.6 manage.py server**

 >  afterward we do this in the ProdConfig function in the config.py this line of code

 >  class ProdConfig(Config):

 >  SQLALCHEMY_DATABASE_URI = os.environ.get("DATABASE_URL")

 >  and this will help you to recieve the localhost in Heroku.

 > we then run this in our terminal after doing the git stuff...

 > $ git add .

 > $ git commit -m "Deploying to heroku"

 > $ git push heroku master

 > $ heroku run python3.6 manage.py shell

 > this will head us to our shell where we need to create the db so as to run it right?

 > db.create_all()

 > exit()

 > now we have created our database so we will need to export everything to our heroku

 > if you had exports such as

 > MAIL,PASSWORDS,SECRET_KEY

 > $ heroku config:set <the line of export>

-> the line of export may be like SECRET_KEY='MoringaSchool'
+> the line of export may be like SECRET_KEY='12345'

 > PLease make sure you have no error

 > to confirm if your psql is working run

 > $ heroku pg:psql

 ***for any queries please contact @ asumanibrighton@gmail.com***